-Notwithstanding net liabilities of £24.0m as at 31 March 2022 and a loss for the year then ended of £65.7m, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-The directors have performed a going concern assessment which indicates that, taking account of reasonably possible downsides, the company will have sufficient funds, through funding from its ultimate parent company, Glas Cymru Holdings Cyfyngedig, to meet its liabilities as they fall due for at least the next 12 months.
+The directors have performed a going concern assessment which indicates that, taking account of reasonably possible downsides, the company will have sufficient funds to meet its liabilities as they fall due for at least the next 12 months.

-In assessing the appropriateness of the going concern basis of accounting the Directors have reviewed the resources available to the Company in the form of cash and committed bank facilities as well as consideration of the Company's capital adequacy and the ability of Glas Cymru Holdings Cyfyngedig to provide financial support.
+In assessing the appropriateness of the going concern basis of accounting the Directors have reviewed the resources available to the Company in the form of cash and committed bank facilities as well as consideration of the Company's capital adequacy.

 The directors have considered the magnitude of potential impacts resulting from uncertain future events or changes in conditions, and the likely effectiveness of mitigating actions that the directors would consider undertaking.
-The financial plan, prepared for the Group headed by Glas Cymru Holdings Cyfyngedig, has been subjected to a number of severe but plausible downside scenarios in order to assess the Group's ability to operate within existing covenants and facilities.
+The financial plan has been subjected to a number of severe but plausible downside scenarios in order to assess the Group's ability to operate within existing covenants and facilities.
+The assessment has been completed on a Group basis as the Company is dependent on the ability of Glas Cymru Holdings Cyfyngedig to transfer cash in the process of servicing the on-lent debt.
 These scenarios consider: the potential impacts of increased totex costs, including a significant one-off totex impact arising in the assessment period; low and high inflation environments; elevated levels of bad debt; outcome delivery incentive penalties; and the impact of these factors materialising on a combined basis.
-The directors have also assessed the potential impacts resulting from the conflict in Ukraine with primary impacts linked to cost volatility associated with energy prices and high inflation, and secondary supply chain and chemical price impacts, none of which pose a significant concern to the Group, and therefore impact the Company's ability to continue as a going concern.
+Mitigating actions were considered to include: deferral of capital expenditure; a reduction in other discretionary totex spend; and an extension of revolving credit facilities.
+Additionally, we have considered the strength of the group's financial position, to evaluate whether they can continue to transfer funds to support the on-lent debt.
+Finally, the Directors have also assessed the potential impacts resulting from the cost-of-living crisis and interest rates presently affecting the UK, and although they generate a negative on our financials, none of these factors pose a significant concern to disclose in relation to the Company's ability to continue as a going concern.

 Reduced cash flows would impact on key financial metrics, in particular interest cover ratios.
-In the extreme downside scenario, gearing and interest covers retain headroom within the trigger levels specified in borrowing covenants; and whilst the reduced cash flows weaken the financial metrics, they remain within rating agencies' guidance for current ratings.
+In the extreme downside scenario, gearing and interest covers retain headroom within the trigger levels specified in borrowing covenants; and whilst the reduced cash flows weaken our financial metrics, they remain within the investment grade credit rating and in compliance with our borrowing covenants.